Article Overview: Best places to live in Colorado, Best cities to live in Colorado

 Keeping locals abreast of contemporary culture, entertainment options range from top-notch music venues to notable museums to a vibrant nightlife scene.

 As such, the city attracts everyone from ladder-climbing professionals to young families and singles.
 If you’re looking for an environment filled with energy and activity, you may consider Denver one of the best places to live in Colorado

 If you’re new to the area, swing by the Denver Art Museum and Denver Museum of Nature and Science to see what all the fuss is about.

 - Average age: 34.7

-If you’re looking for the best cities in Colorado to raise a family, you’ll be happy to learn that the schools in Colorado Springs test above the national average.
+If you’re looking for the best cities in Colorado to raise a family, you’ll be happy to learn that the schools in Colorado Springs test well above the national average.

-Likewise, if you’re moving to this Colorado city with small kids in tow, you’ll find plenty to do to keep them entertained.
+Likewise, if you’re moving to this Colorado city with small kids in tow, you’ll find plenty to keep them entertained.
 Swing by the Colorado Springs Pioneers Museum, The Museum of the American Cowboy, and The Peterson Air & Space Museum and watch their little eyes light up.

 My biggest beef (some pun intended) with the city is the lacking culinary scene.
 Honestly, I can’t say I’m satisfied with the options offered, or the quality of food in general.

 For a city with a population flirting with half a million, we should have better restaurants and it looks like I’m not the only one that thinks so, this seems to be a general consensus among locals.